Last Updated on February 20, 2020

 This is because children are not mature and their bodies are still developing.
 Their hormones, enzymes, tissues, and cellular responses to environmental toxins are all different from adults.

 For example: Early studies show that Electromagnetic Radiation from cell phones is able to penetrate the brain of the young much more so than that of adults.
 This is most likely due to the higher water content in children’s tissues than adults.
+And because cells are splitting and growing as a child ages, EMF can do more damage over a larger area, that can develop into permanent biological effects, like ADHD, Autism, and Obesity.

 Studies Around the World